OfficialArms/OfficialArms.github.io/README.md

 ## Purpose

-The purpose of this readme is to go through the steps you need to setup your resume to a static page with Github Pages
+The purpose of this readme is to teach you the steps you need to setup your resume to a static page with Github Pages, and learn how easy it is to maintain.

+A big inspiration for this project comes from Andrew Etter's book - Modern Technical Writing: An Introduction to Software Documentation, which can be found in the **More Resources** Section.
+Etter describes the importance of static webpages over traditional dynamic pages or uploading files as PDFs.
+It's far easier to create and update a simple static web page to host your lightweight documentation than it is to try and update a dynamic page, or a pdf file people have already downloaded.

+I hope that this tutorial will show how easy it is to setup, update, and maintain a static webpage and get you interested in the value it brings.

 ## Prerequisits